-The affairs of NMFC are overseen by a Board of Directors appointed by the Lieutenant Governor in Council.
-All Board members are employees of the Province with the position of Chair held by the Deputy Minister of Finance.
+The affairs of NLMFC are overseen by a Board of Directors appointed by the Lieutenant Governor in Council.
+All Board members are employees of the Provincial Government with the position of Chair held by the Deputy Minister of Finance.
 The Board meets at least annually to approve its Annual Financial Statements and Annual Report, both of which are then tabled in the House of Assembly by the Minister of Finance.
-The members of the Board as of March 31, 2017 and their positions were as follows:
+The members of the Board as of March 31, 2018, and their positions were as follows:

-Ms. Donna Brewer (Chair) Deputy Minister of Finance

-Ms. Maureen McCarthy (Secretary) Director of Pensions and Debt Management Division Department of Finance

-Mr. Thomas Skinner Manager of Capital Markets and Financial

-Assistance Programs Pensions and Debt Management Division

-Department of Finance

-Mr. Ted Lomond Deputy Minister of Tourism, Culture, Industry and Innovation

-Ms. Denise Hanrahan

-Assistant Deputy Minister Financial Planning and Benefits Administration Department of Finance

-Mr. Jamie Chippett

-Deputy Minister of Municipal Affairs and

-Environment
+Ms. Denise Hanrahan (Chair) Mr. Ted Lomond Deputy Minister of Finance Deputy Minister of Tourism, Culture, Industry and Innovation Ms. Janice Butt (Secretary) Director of Pensions and Debt Ms. Michelle Jewer Management Division Assistant Deputy Minister Department of Finance Financial Planning and Benefits Administration Department of Finance Mr. Jamie Chippett Deputy Minister of Municipal Affairs and Mr. Thomas Skinner Environment Manager, Capital Markets and Financial Assistance Department of Finance